klahnakoski/mo-threads/README.md

 Locks are identical to [threading monitors](https://en.wikipedia.org/wiki/Monitor_(synchronization)), except for two differences:

 1. The `wait()` method will **always acquire the lock before returning**.
-This is an important feature, it ensures every line inside a `with` block has lock acquisition is easier to reason about.
+This is an important feature, it ensures every line inside a `with` block has lock acquisition, and is easier to reason about.
-2. Exiting a lock via `__exit__()` will **always** signal a waiting thread resume.
+2. Exiting a lock via `__exit__()` will **always** signal a waiting thread to resume.
 This ensures no signals are missed, and every thread gets an opportunity to react to possible change.

 ```python
     lock = Lo